GET YOUR FREE RENTAL PRICE ANALYSIS

 Are you confident that your rental practices in Virginia fully comply with fair housing laws, or could an overlooked detail put your investment at risk?

 Understanding the Fair Housing Act is essential for every property owner, especially in Virginia, where both state and federal fair housing regulations apply.
+Even a simple misstep in screening or advertising could lead to costly fair housing legal issues or a formal fair housing complaint.
+That’s why being informed isn’t just smart—it’s necessary.

-Whether you're new to managing properties or expanding your portfolio, knowing your rights and responsibilities under this act helps protect your assets and ensures you’re treating all prospective residents fairly.
+Whether you're new to managing properties or expanding your portfolio, knowing your rights and responsibilities under the Fair Housing Act helps protect your assets and ensures you’re treating all prospective residents fairly.

 At KRS Lynchburg, we work with investors in Lynchburg, Virginia, who want peace of mind while building long-term success.
 Contact us today to learn more about our services.